-Yes, there 300 snow cannons to provide Mother Nature with back-up, covering 2/3rds of all pistes.
+Yes, there are plenty of snow cannons to provide Mother Nature with back-up, covering 80% of all pistes.
 What’s more, because a lot of the skiing is below the treeline, visibility is good when it’s overcast or snowing (because all the trees by the side of the pistes cast lowlights onto the snow).
 The mix of farmland, forest and smooth-shouldered mountains, topped off by rugged peaks, makes for a much less austere setting than the high-altitude resorts, too.

 But all the same, Ski Juwel’s cover is vulnerable to mild weather – and the snow on the lower pistes can get very slushy by mid-afternoon during a thaw.
-For the best chance of good cover, top to bottom, ski it in January or the first half of February.
+For the best chance of good cover, top to bottom, ski it in January or February.

 A Short Guide to the Skiing in Ski Juwel